Hexic: Development

 Hexic was originally developed by Carbonated Games and was released on the MSN Games online service in July 2003.
 A downloadable deluxe edition was also made available soon after.
-A variation of the game called Hexic HD was later developed by Microsoft Game Studios (since renamed Xbox Game Studios) and Carbonated Games for the Xbox 360, and comes preinstalled on all Xbox 360 hard drives as part of the Xbox Live Arcade service; it was previously only available by calling Microsoft's Service Center but is now available on the Xbox Marketplace as a free download.
+A variation of the game called Hexic HD was later developed by Microsoft Game Studios (since renamed Xbox Game Studios) and Carbonated Games for the Xbox 360, and comes preinstalled on all Xbox 360 hard drives as part of the Xbox Live Arcade service; it was previously only available by calling Microsoft's Service Center but later became available on the Xbox Marketplace as a free download.
 This version features online leaderboards and support for high-definition.

 In August 2007, Microsoft released Hexic 2 on Xbox Live Arcade, providing new gameplay features and a competitive two-player mode.
 Additionally, Hexic Deluxe for Tablet PC was released for Windows XP Tablet PC Edition as part of the Education Pack for Tablet PC, allowing players to rotate pieces using a stylus.

 Hexic comes with the Zune version 3.0 firmware, released September 16, 2008.

 In March 2014, a completely redesigned version of the game was released for the Windows and Windows Phone as a Windows Store app.
 This version of the game was developed by Other Ocean and Microsoft Studios.
 It sported a completely redesigned user interface, graphics, and sounds.
 The game was also Xbox LIVE enabled, meaning that players could earn Xbox LIVE achievements and take spot in leaderboards.